 Other highlights of the charter yacht include a a small, secluded seating area on the Portuguese bow and a hydraulic articulated trailer system for hauling the main tender out of the garage.

-The latter of which points to an example of KATYA's state-of-the-art engineering, which was widely celebrated alongside her advanced composite construction when she first hit the water.
+The latter of which points to an example of AVALON's state-of-the-art engineering, which was widely celebrated alongside her advanced composite construction when she first hit the water.

 There are, however, a number of distinct touches.
 The quality, range and craftmanship of her wood and stonework is exceptional and, although incredibly elegant, she still exudes a cosiness that enables guests to relax and make the most of their private yacht charter.